 Fighting a cold or flu (or avoiding them in the first place) comes down to eating foods that offer the most nutritional bang for their buck.
 Lucky for us, a lot of them are in season.
-“A lot of things that grow this time of year are actually very immune boosting,” says Pomroy.
+"A lot of things that grow this time of year are actually very immune-boosting," Pomroy says.
 Think root vegetables, pomegranates, persimmons, squash and dark leafy greens.
-“This time of year we also see a lot of nuts and seeds in season and they are very anti-viral.”
+"This time of year we also see a lot of nuts and seeds in season and they are very antiviral."

-Persimmons in particular, along with Asian pears and pomegranates, are all good when you have a recurring cough, notes Pomroy.
-You should also stock up on foods rich in vitamin C, as well as garlic, which is anti-viral.
+Persimmons in particular, along with Asian pears and pomegranates, are all good when you have a recurring cough, Pomroy notes.
+You should also stock up on foods that are rich in vitamin C, as well as garlic, which is antiviral.

 Cold- and flu-fighting meals